scrtlabs/subgraph/README.md

 Note that it is currently not possible to change the subgraph name or image once it is created.

 Update package.json `deploy` script to:

 ```
 "deploy": "graph deploy --node https://api.thegraph.com/deploy/ --ipfs https://api.thegraph.com/ipfs/ GITHUB_USERNAME/SUBGRAPH_NAME --access-token <ACCESS_TOKEN>",
 ```

 ### Update the Key Management address

 The subgraph will not include the Key Management node in the list of workers, if configured to do so.
-Edit `src/constants.ts` and add the *operating address* to the *keyManagementAddresses* array.
+Edit `src/constants.ts` and add the _operating address_ to the _keyManagementAddresses_ array.

+_NOTE: the operating address MUST be entered all LOWERCASE, otherwise it will not be excluded._

 ### Deploy the subgraph